apurvaupadhyay/205112026messextras/readme.txt

 for data sourse= nitt
 userid = mca1226
 password = User202
- if in any case password is changed you need to use new id password and need to change connection string in every form load
+ if in any case password is changed you need to use new id password .you can use the below password you need to update this user and password in the connection string for every form load. userid : mca1277 password : User178